 Ants.
 These insects often enter buildings in search of shelter or food sources, especially sweets and protein.
 They are considered social insects, meaning that they live in large colonies of thousands or more.
 Unfortunately, if one ant is spotted in a facility, there are likely many more within close proximity, which makes this structural pest one of the most difficult to control.
 It is important to pay attention to general sanitation, as dirty food preparation areas and undisposed garbage can attract ants.

 Cockroaches.
 Like ants, if one cockroach is found in a facility there are likely more nearby.
 These pests are good travelers and often find their way into commercial structures via shipments containing cardboard boxes.
 Not only are cockroaches considered a nuisance, but they are also a health and safety concern for facility managers.
 In fact, cockroaches are capable of spreading nearly 33 different kinds of bacteria, such as Salmonella and E. coli by picking up the germs on the spines of their legs and bodies and transporting them onto food or work surfaces.
 They are also known to cause allergic reactions and trigger exacerbated asthma symptoms through the allergens introduced in their saliva, droppings, and decomposing bodies.
-The best advice for cockroach control is practicing good sanitation indoors by vacuuming and keeping food preparation areas clean.
+The best advice for cockroach control is to practice good sanitation indoors by vacuuming and keeping food preparation areas clean.

 Bed Bugs.
 These pests have made a significant resurgence in recent years and continue to cause problems for facility managers and homeowners alike.
 Although bed bugs are typically thought to be a household pest, they can hitchhike to commercial facilities on clothes and personal items.
 A 2015 survey conducted by the National Pest Management Association (NPMA) and the University of Kentucky found 45% of respondents had treated for bed bugs in office buildings in the prior year, while 20% treated infestations in retail stores.
 Both of these totals are up from the group’s 2013 survey.